 The first tranche of the town centre in Cranbrook, with the exception of the Cranberry Farm public house which had been in operation for a number of years, commenced during 2022.
 The East Devon New Community Partners (EDnCP) are delivering, among other provisions, a supermarket, retail spaces, a town square and a nursery alongside town centre infrastructure.
-The Town Council is delivering a wheeled sports facility (skatepark) in the town centre.
-Future town centre development includes a town hall building with cafe, terrace, public toilets and small business units, a Devon County Council building housing a children's centre, youth centre and library, land for extra care facilities and land for blue light facilities.
-The extent of town centre housing and the provision of additional facilities such as a leisure centre and health and wellbeing hub await finalisation.
+The Town Council delivered a wheeled sports facility (skatepark) in the town centre.
+Future town centre development includes a town hall building with café, terrace, public toilets and small business units, land for extra care facilities and land for blue light facilities.
+The extent of town centre housing and the provision of additional facilities such as a leisure centre and health and wellbeing hub await finalisation in the local planning authority East Devon District Council's town centre masterplan which is in development.